Submit

 Steps To Take

-• APPLY for a passport if you don’t have one.
-Before you do anything else!
+• Before you do anything else, APPLY for a passport if you don’t have one.

-• Complete required content in your application
+• Complete the required content in your application.

-• Make a Study Abroad advising appointment
+• Make a Study Abroad advising appointment.

 Key Resources

-• Host University Contact (for semester abroad)
+• Host University Contact - For semester abroad

 Departing